 Are you a clinical professional who provides clients with therapeutic physical activity?
 The Certified Clinical Exercise SpecialistSM (CES) and Registered Clinical Exercise Physiologist® (RCEP) credential you to provide exercise management, testing and training to your clients in a clinical setting.

 Already have an NCCA accredited certification?
 Add a specialty certification to broaden your expertise.
-ACSM's specialty certifications consist of the Exercise is Medicine® Credential, ACSM/ACS Certified Cancer Exercise Trainer (CET), ACSM/NCPAD Certified Inclusive Fitness Trainer (CIFT) and ACSM/NSPAPPH Physical Activity in Public Health Specialist (PAPHS).
+ACSM's specialty certifications consist of the Exercise is Medicine® Credential, ACSM/ACS Certified Cancer Exercise Trainer (CET), ACSM/NCHPAD Certified Inclusive Fitness Trainer (CIFT) and ACSM/NPAS Physical Activity in Public Health Specialist (PAPHS).
 These credentials allow practitioners to work with clients with special needs.